-The CS1W-PRM21 and the CJ1W-PRM21 are both PROFIBUS DP Class 1 Master devices.
+As of Unit Version 3.0 the CS1W-PRM21 and the CJ1W-PRM21 are PROFI-BUS DP Class 1 as well as Class 2 Master devices.

 Slave Devices

 Slave devices are peripheral devices.
 Typical slave devices include input/out-put devices, valves, drives, and measuring transmitters.
 They do not have bus access rights and they can only acknowledge received messages or send messages to the master when requested to do so.
 Slave devices are also called passive devices